unioslo/tre-operators-docs/docs/index.md

 This documentation supports **Trusted Research Environment (TRE)** operators participating in the **Federated EOSC-ENTRUST** initiative.
 It provides practical guidance for building, operating, and maintaining secure, compliant, and interoperable TREs across the federation.
 For definitions of key terms, see the [Glossary](appendices/glossary.md).

-The ENTRUST Blueprint architecture is based on the **DARE UK Federated Architecture Blueprint** (Version 2.2).
-This architecture is grounded in the **Five Safes framework** (Safe Projects, Safe People, Safe Settings, Safe Data, Safe Outputs) to ensure trustworthy research on sensitive data.
-The Guide focuses on implementing the minimal requirements necessary to achieve federation.

 The goal is to:

 - Enable consistent implementation of TREs aligned with EOSC-ENTRUST standards.
 See [TRE Fundamentals](fundamentals.md).